Cisco-Kosha/mastodon-connector/README.md

 ## Authentication

-To authenticate when provisioning the Kosha Mastodon connector, you need your:

-* Mastodon access token
-* Mastodon server URL
+Kosha uses OAuth 2.0 to connect to Mastodon.
+If you already have an application registered with Mastodon, you can use your client_id and client_secret when provisioning the connector.

+If you don’t want to use those credentials when provisioning the Spotify connector, Kosha provides bootstrap credentials.
+After you sign in to your Mastodon app, Mastodon gives Kosha an access token and your connector is provisioned.
+Kosha automatically refreshes your access token before it expires to ensure there’s no disruption in use.

 ## Kosha Connector Open Source Development